Booby birds have a wingspan of around 5 feet

 “Booby birds have a wingspan of around 5 feet”

-The booby is a seabird living on the coasts of Central and South America.
-Boobies are carnivorous birds who eat anchovies, mackerel, sardines, and squid.
+The booby is a seabird that lives in the coastal regions of Central and South America.
+Boobies are carnivorous birds that eat anchovies, mackerel, sardines, and squid.
 These feathered creatures appear awkward while walking on land but are excellent fliers and divers.
 They can live up to 17 years in the wild.

 An Incredible Bird: 5 Booby Facts!

 - The booby bird stays with the same partner for life

 - A group, or colony, can include as many as 200 booby birds

 - A booby bird that spots a fish in the ocean can dive from a height of 80 feet or more in the air

 - The booby is similar in appearance to the gannet

 - When this bird is getting enough vitamins and other nutrients, its feet remain deep blue or even purple in color.

 The scientific name of the blue-footed booby bird is Sula nebouxii.
 Its name comes from the Spanish slang term bobo.
 Bobo means foolish or clownish.
 When Spanish sailors observed the awkward way these feathered creatures walked and moved around on land, they called them bobos.
 Adding to their reputation for foolishness, these animals would land on Spanish ships making it easy for sailors to catch and eat them.